Expansivity theory and Sendov's conjecture: Further remarks and future works

-In this paper we put a premium on inverse problems; in particular, inverse problems for higher - extremely higher - phase expansions, eventhough understanding higher phase inverse problems requires understanding the higher phase expansions.
-Simply put we would desire some very nice formula that represents the $n$ copies of the recovery map $\Delta \circ \gamma^{-1}\circ \beta^{-1} \circ \gamma$, that is, can we write where $F$ is some smooth map depending on $n$?
-The theory as developed is still opened to further development.
-One area that may seem fertile is to study this theory in the case our polynomial has not just one but several indeterminates, which one may consider as several variables \textbf{expansivity theory}.
-This inevitably comes with as many applications and connections with other areas of mathematics.
+In this paper, we put a premium on inverse problems; in particular, inverse problems for higher--extremely higher--phase expansions, even though understanding higher phase inverse problems requires understanding the higher phase expansions.
+Simply put, we would require a nice formula that represents the $n$ copies of the recovery map $\Delta\circ\gamma^{-1}\circ\beta^{-1}\circ\gamma$.
+In other words, we write

+where $F$ is some smooth map depending on $n$?
+The theory developed is still open for further development.
+One area that remains underexplored is the study of the theory in the case the polynomial has several indeterminate, which one may consider as several variables \emph{expansivity theory}.